Unlicensed Contractor Crimes in Hernando

 Penalties and Punishments for Unlicensed Contracting

-Under Section 489.127(2), F.S., the penalties and punishments for unlicensed contracting depend on the way the crime was committed, and whether the person has any prior convictions.
+Under Section 489.127(2), F.S., the penalties and punishments for unlicensed contracting depend on how the crime was committed and whether the person has any prior convictions.

 For example, a violation of Florida Statute Section 489.127(1) can be charged as:

-Even a first offense might be charged as a third degree felony if a person commits a violation during a state of emergency declared by an executive order of the Governor of the State of Florida.
+Even a first offense might be charged as a third-degree felony if a person commits a violation during a state of emergency declared by executive order of the Governor of the State of Florida.

 Violation of a Regulatory Law as a “Minor Violation”

-A person who is registered but working outside of their registration’s geographical scope might also be charged with unlicensed contracting, however, for a first offense will only be issued a notice of noncompliance.
+A registered person working outside of their registration’s geographical scope might also be charged with unlicensed contracting; however, for a first offense, only a notice of noncompliance will be issued.

-In fact, Section 489.131(2), F.S., explains the intent of the Floria Legislature to require that any local jurisdiction agency charged with enforcing regulatory laws should issue a notice of noncompliance as its first response to a minor violation of any regulatory law in any instance in which it is reasonable to assume that the violator was unaware of such a law or unclear as to how to comply with it.
+In fact, Section 489.131(2), F.S., explains the Floria Legislature’s intent to require that any local jurisdiction agency charged with enforcing regulatory laws issue a notice of noncompliance as its first response to a minor violation of any regulatory law in any instance in which it is reasonable to assume that the violator was unaware of such a law or unclear as to how to comply with it.

 A notice of noncompliance should not be accompanied by a fine or another disciplinary penalty.

-It should identify the specific ordinance that is being violated, provide information on how to comply with the ordinance, and specify a reasonable time for the violator to comply with the ordinance.
+It should identify the specific ordinance being violated, provide information on how to comply with it, and specify a reasonable time for the violator to comply with it.

 Actions by Florida’s Construction Industry Licensing Board

-In addition to the criminal penalties set forth in s.
-489.127, F.S., the CILB is empowered to take any of the following actions against a certificate holder or registrant, engaged in certain acts, including the uncertified and unregistered practice of contracting:
+In addition to the criminal penalties outlined in s.
+489.127, F.S., the CILB is empowered to take any of the following actions against a certificate holder or registrant engaged in certain acts, including the uncertified and unregistered practice of contracting:

 See Florida Statute Section 489.129(1).